 The Piedmontese and Ligurians are known for their amaretto-stuffed roasted peaches.
-They are truly sublime as long as the fruit is ripe and sweet.
+This dessert is truly sublime as long as the fruit is ripe and sweet.
 (If you have any doubts about the peaches you are using, substitute another ripe fruit instead.)
 Cooking the stuffed peaches directly on the grill would dry them out and yield burned-on-the-outside, raw-on-the-inside fruit; placing them in an aluminum foil roasting pan with a bit of Vin Santo, a Tuscan dessert wine, allows them to cook to perfection.
 If you don’t have Vin Santo on hand, substitute Marsala, a fortified dessert wine from Sicily.–Micol Negrin

 LC More from Micol Note

-Amaretto-Stuffed Peaches with Vin Santo Glaze Recipe
+Amaretto-Stuffed Peaches with Vin Santo Recipe

 - Quick Glance